From Mono- to Hexa-Interstitials: Computational Insights into Carbon Defects in Diamond: Introduction

 In this context, density functional theory (DFT) provides a powerful complementary route: candidate defect geometries can be constructed, relaxed at the atomistic level, and evaluated through their formation energies, charge-transition levels, and local relaxations.
 Importantly, DFT can also predict directly comparable observables, including ZPL energies, zero-field splitting (ZFS) parameters, and local vibrational modes, enabling stringent, quantitative comparisons with experiment~\cite{Breuer1995,Goss2003,Gali2019}.
 Comparison between computed and measured signatures can exclude broad classes of structural models and, in favorable cases, support a unique microscopic assignment.
 For more complex centers, such as TR12, ongoing DFT efforts are steadily narrowing the landscape of viable carbon self-interstitial complexes consistent with their spectroscopic fingerprints~\cite{Goss2003,Foglszinger2022}.

 However, early DFT studies, predominantly based on traditional semilocal functionals~\cite{PerdewPBE1996,Perdew1981LDA}, showed that the tetrahedral, hexagonal, and bond-centred mono-interstitial configurations are highly unstable, whereas the $\langle 001\rangle$ split interstitial is the only robust elementary self-interstitial, with a large formation energy and a central role in self-diffusion~\cite{Bernholc1988PRL,Breuer1995}.
-In a complementary line of work, Goss and co-workers investigated di-, tri-, and tetra-interstitial clusters, proposing these small aggregates as building blocks for larger planar interstitial structures (platelets) and assigning several configurations to specific triplet EPR centres, including R2, R1, and O3~\cite{Goss2000JPCM,Goss2001DRM,Goss2001PRB,Goss2003}.
-More recent hybrid-functional studies have refined the vibrational and EPR signatures of $\langle 100\rangle$ interstitials, their N-containing analogues and vicinal double-interstitial complexes, and have also examined selected vacancy–interstitial pairs and their recombination pathways~\cite{Colasuonno2020,Komarovskikh2024,Salustro2016JCP}.
+In a complementary line of work, Goss and co-workers investigated di-, tri-, and tetra-interstitial clusters, proposing these small aggregates as building blocks for larger planar interstitial structures (platelets) and assigning several configurations to specific triplet EPR centres, including R2, R1, and O3~\cite{Goss2000JPCM, Goss2001DRM, Goss2001PRB, Goss2003}.
+More recent hybrid-functional studies have refined the vibrational and EPR signatures of $\langle 100\rangle$ interstitials, their N-containing analogues and vicinal double-interstitial complexes, and have also examined selected vacancy–interstitial pairs and their recombination pathways~\cite{Colasuonno2020, Komarovskikh2024, Salustro2016JCP}.
 Yet, these calculations have been limited to the previously reported high-symmetry configurations, typically with no more than four interstitial atoms.
 This gap motivates the present work: a comprehensive, high-accuracy screening of interstitial complexes as microscopic models for TR12.

 In this work, we perform a systematic first-principles investigation of carbon self-interstitial defects.
-Motivated by suggestions that TR12 may involve aggregates of up to six carbon self-interstitials~\cite{Mainwood1994}, we extend our analysis to clusters containing one to six self-interstitial atoms.
+Motivated by suggestions that TR12 may involve aggregates of up to six carbon self-interstitials~\cite{Mainwood1994}, we extend our analysis to clusters containing one to six self-interstitial atoms \chg{that can still be treated accurately with first-principles methods in a computationally feasible model system}.
 We first investigate the structural properties of these configurations and then compare their relative formation energies to identify the most stable defects.
-We also investigate the electronic and vibrational properties of the most stable complexes, providing Raman and IR spectroscopic fingerprints that enable the identification of electronically and optically silent configurations.
+We also investigate the electronic and vibrational properties of the most stable complexes, providing Raman and IR spectroscopic fingerprints that enable the identification of electronically and optically silent configurations. \chg{Furthermore, we assess candidate carbon-interstitial-related color centers in the visible range, including the TR12 center, by comparing computed photoluminescence spectra with experiment.}